 SSM Health St. Anthony is offering guidance for Oklahomans to celebrate the holidays safely and help limit the spread of the coronavirus in our communities:

-- Wear a mask: If spending time with anyone who does not live in your home, wear a mask, especially if there is a chance you may not be able to maintain six feet or more of distance at any given point.
+- Wearing is caring: If spending time with anyone who does not live in your home, wear a mask, especially if there is a chance you may not be able to maintain six feet or more of distance at any given point.
+“We’d get coal in our stockings if we didn’t remind everyone — one more time — to wear a mask,” said Chakravarty.
+“Any time you’re with people who live outside of your household, everyone should mask up.”

 - Plan social distancing in advance: Don’t let yourself or attendees of any gatherings you’re hosting be caught in an uncomfortable situation that could potentially promote the spread of COVID-19.
 Have a plan for how people who do not live in the same home can stay six feet apart – or more – at all times.